AkihikoWatanabe/AlexaChatGPT/readme.md

   - ~~Saying "Continue" will prompt a continuation of the response, but it may not seamlessly continue or may start with an apology.~~
   - ~~The iPhone's Alexa app perfectly continues the response, but for some reason, it doesn't work well on Android or Amazon Echo.~~
   - ~~If you have any helpful tips, I would appreciate your advice.~~
-  - Adding context explicitly in the prompt improved it.
+  - Adding context explicitly in the prompt and directly inject system_content into user_content improved it.

 # Example
 ## Simple El-chan